teymzz/selector/README.md

  <div id="div-two" class="item second"></div>
  ```

- > We can select all the div element on the html element simply as shown below
+ > We can select all the div elements simply as shown below

  ```js